21nroy70/Speed-Vehicle-Detection/README.md

 # Speed-Vehicle-Detection

-to execute code of prototype 1: streamlit run app.py Should display to QR code after uploading input.mp4 video with the output of protype 2 model which uses Yolo v8 for improvments
+to execute code of prototype 1: streamlit run app.py
+<tb> This thould display to QR code after uploading input.mp4 video with the output of protype 2 model which uses Yolo v8 for improvments